 Gemogenovatucel-T

-Gemogenovatucel-T (FANG, Vigil™) is a whole autologous tumor cell vaccine developed by Gradalis Inc, which incorporates plasmid-encoded granulocyte-macrophage colony stimulating factor and a bifunctional small hairpin RNA interference vector targeting furin converting enzyme.
+Gemogenovatucel-T (FANG, Vigil™) is a whole autologous tumor cell vaccine developed by Gradalis Inc., which incorporates plasmid-encoded granulocyte-macrophage colony stimulating factor and a bifunctional small hairpin RNA interference vector targeting furin converting enzyme.
 Senzer et al[12] conducted a phase I clinical trial on patients with advanced tumors and demonstrated the long-term safety of the vaccine and the effect of inducing circulated and activated T cells against tumor cells during a 3-year follow-up.

 Based on its safety, immunoeffectiveness, and suggested benefits previously verified, Nemunaitis et al[13] provided a follow-up study of a subset of 8 advanced hepatocellular carcinoma patients and demonstrated that no obvious toxicity was observed and a significant induction of systemic immune response.
-In the phase II clinical trial of patients with advanced ovarian cancer, the reaction with interferon-γ (IFN-γ) enzyme-linked immunospot assay (ELISPOT) before Gemogenovatucel-T vaccination serves as the baseline [Negative rate: About 97% (30/31)].
+In the phase II clinical trial of patients with advanced ovarian cancer, the reaction with interferon-γ (IFN-γ) enzyme-linked immunospot assay (ELISPOT) before Gemogenovatucel-T vaccination serves as the baseline [negative rate: About 97% (30/31)].
 In contrast, the IFN-γ ELISPOT reaction of the patient after vaccination was 100% (31/31) positive, and the circulating activated T cell population that induced by the autologous tumor cells was significantly expanded.
 In addition, the average RFS of the vaccinated group was 826 d with a median of 604 d, while the control group had an average RFS of 481 d with a median of 377 d (P = 0.033)[14].

 Rocconi et al[15] has carried out a study (ClinicalTrials.gov, NCT02346747), in which 91 eligible patients with stage III or IV high-grade serous, endometrioid, or clear cell ovarian cancer were randomly assigned to receive Gemogenovatucel-T (n = 47) or placebo (n = 44).
 Recurrence-free survival was 11.5 mo (95%CI: 7.5-not reached) for patients assigned to Gemogenovatucel-T vs 8.4 mo (7.9-15.5) for patients assigned to placebo [hazard ratio (HR) 0.69, 90%CI: 0.44-1.07; one-sided P = 0.078].
 According to the results, no grade 3 or 4 toxic events was reported among the Gemogenovatucel-T arm.
-Serious adverse events were reported in four patients in the placebo arm and three patients in the Gemogenovatucel-T arm.
+Serious adverse events were reported in 4 patients in the placebo arm and 3 patients in the Gemogenovatucel-T arm.
 No treatment-related deaths occurred in either group[15].

-Rocconi et al[16] posted the data of the double-blind, placebo-controlled trial in Phase 2b.
+Rocconi et al[16] posted the data of the double-blind, placebo-controlled trial in phase IIb.
 Patients were in complete response with Stage III/IV high grade serious, endometroid or clear cell ovarian cancer.
 Results demonstrated clinical benefit in homologous recombination proficient (HRP) ovarian cancer.
 RFS was improved with Vigil (n = 25) in HRP patients compared to placebo (n = 20) (HR = 0.386; 90%CI: 0.199- 0.750; P = 0.007), results were verified by Rhabdomyosarcoma 2-Associated Transcript (RMST) (P = 0.017).
 Similarly, OS benefit was observed in Vigil group compared to placebo (HR = 0.342; 90%CI: 0.141-0.832; P = 0.019).
 Results with OS were also verified with RMST (P = 0.008)[16].

 Dendritic cell vaccines